 Caesar Salad

-- Romaine lettuce: The fresher and crisper the lettuce, the better the salad will taste!
+- Romaine lettuce: The fresher and crisper the lettuce, the better the salad.

-- Caesar salad dressing: We’ll break down the dressing ingredients below!
+- Caesar salad dressing: I’ll break down the dressing ingredients below!

-- Optional additions: beyond the first four components of this salad, these are not necessary, but great additions if you’re looking to make this salad more of a main course: eggs, bacon, chicken.
+- Optional additions: If you’re looking to make this salad more of a main course add some eggs, steak, bacon, or chicken.

 Quick Tip